Is it Lyme Disease or is it Lyme Like Disease Symptoms?

 Nagging stomach pain was the main reason Andrea came in to see me two years ago.
 She had been working on the issue with a Nutrition Response Testing practitioner in another state before she moved to Lancaster.
-She stated she had improvement but was not yet “healed”.
-She wanted to continue with a natural approach using Nutrition Response Testing because she had already gotten results using this method and wanted to avoid taking drugs.
-She was also suffering from various joint pains, headaches, and trouble sleeping.
+Because she felt that she had improvement but was not yet “healed”, she wanted to continue with a natural approach using Nutrition Response Testing.
+She had already gotten results using this method and wanted to avoid taking drugs.
+In addition, she was also suffering from various joint pains, headaches, and trouble sleeping.

 Andrea’s case is important because on the surface it looked very much like Lyme disease.
 But what Nutrition Response Testing revealed was viral immune system stress, along with the need for gut healing, toxin binding, and mineral and B vitamin insufficiency.
 Andrea could have gone chasing a Lyme diagnosis, but she knew to continue with Nutrition Response Testing would get her where she needed to be.
 All her symptoms eventually completely healed, and currently, she only suffers from some shoulder pain from her job as a massage therapist.